redwoodjs/redwood/docs/docs/auth/clerk.md

 At the start of this doc, we said that there's one Clerk-specific thing worth noting.
 We'll discuss it here, but feel free to skip this section if you'd like—this is all extracurricular.

-Clerk is a bit unlike the other auth providers Redwood integrates with in that it puts its instance on the browser's `window` object.
+Clerk is a bit unlike the other auth providers Redwood integrates with in that it puts an instance of its client SDK on the browser's `window` object.
+That means we have to wait for it to be ready.
+With other providers, we instantiate their client SDK in `web/src/auth.ts`, then pass it to `createAuth`.
+Not so with Clerk—instead we use special Clerk components and hooks, like `ClerkLoaded` and `useUser`, to update Redwood's auth context with the client when it's ready.

 ## Avoiding feature duplication